dgeb/json-api/format/index.md

 This specification only supports filtering based upon strict matching.
 Additional filtering allowed by an API should be specified in its profile (see [Extending](/extending)).

-### Inclusion of Linked Documents <a href="#fetching-inclusion-of-linked-documents" id="fetching-inclusion-of-linked-documents" class="headerlink">¶</a>
+### Inclusion of Linked Resources

-A server **MAY** choose to support returning compound documents that include both primary and linked documents.
+A server **MAY** choose to support returning compound documents that include both primary and linked resource objects.

-An endpoint **MAY** return documents linked to the primary document(s) by default.
+An endpoint **MAY** return resources linked to the primary resource(s) by default.

-An endpoint **MAY** also support custom inclusion of linked documents based upon an `include` request parameter.
-This parameter should specify the path to one or more documents relative to the primary document.
-If this parameter is used, **ONLY** the requested linked documents should be returned alongside the primary document(s).
+An endpoint **MAY** also support custom inclusion of linked resources based upon an `include` request parameter.
+This parameter should specify the path to one or more resources relative to the primary resource.
+If this parameter is used, **ONLY** the requested linked resources should be returned alongside the primary resource(s).

 For instance, comments could be requested with a post: